 “We don’t need it anymore.”

-- Gender discrimination currently receives “intermediate scrutiny” in the courts, whereas other forms of discrimination (racial, religious, and country of origin) all receive “strict scrutiny.”
+- The Fourteenth and Fifth Amendments require equal protection of the laws, but courts do not hold state and federal governments discriminating on the basis of sex to the same high standard courts apply to government discrimination on the basis of race, national origin, or religion.
+Sex discrimination currently receives “intermediate scrutiny” in the courts, whereas other forms of discrimination receive “strict scrutiny.”
 Under intermediate scrutiny it is much easier for the government to discriminate.

 - The late Justice Scalia once remarked that gender discrimination is not prohibited in the Constitution.